luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Unplanned-Retrieval-from-HP-Area.md

 id68process--I-->id68-insert
 :::

-ID68 will be sent from AGC to WareNavi to indicate Pallet has arrived to related Station in Unit Load ASRS.
-This does not apply to Stations in Mini Load ASRS.
-Upon receiving of ID68, insertion of data will be executed for Stations 2111-2113 only.
+ID68 will be sent from AGC to WareNavi to indicate Pallet has arrived to related Station in ASRS.
+Upon receiving of ID68, insertion of data will be executed.

 ## DNOPERATIONDISPLAY
 - CARRY_KEY = MC Key information from ID68